emnify/product-docs/docs/how-tos/multi-inclusive-volumes.md

 :::info
 When creating the invoice, we check which tariff the device is assigned to and bill your account accordingly.
+Any changes will be reflected on your invoice within a few hours.
 :::

 To change a coverage policy's tariff, follow these steps: